 MOL 234 An Integrated, Quantitative Introduction to the Natural Sciences II (see ISC 234)

 MOL 235 An Integrated, Quantitative Approach to Biochemistry and Neuroscience (see ISC 235)

-MOL 236 An Integrated, Quantitative Introduction to the Natural Sciences IV (see ISC 236)
+MOL 236 An integrated, Quantitative Approach to Genetics and Genomics (see ISC 236)

 MOL 301 Experimental Project Laboratory in Quantitative and Computational Biology (see QCB 301)